-Generally speaking, in Serbian urban planning discourse built environment is rather the product of the regulatory framework than any strategic and professional engagement that surpasses it.
+Generally speaking, in Serbian urban planning discourse the built environment is the product of the regulatory framework rather than any strategic and professional engagement that surpasses it.
 In this manner, the troika of the Prime Minister, the Minister of Construction, Transportation and Infrastructure and the City Mayor are the actual power poles in urban decision- making in Serbia.
-Namely, inconsistency in the legal framework and overlapping of the jurisdiction (municipality, city, republic) support parallel structures of power and parallel roles.
-In these circumstances, it is not even the quality of legal and planning documentation frame- works, but it is the reliance on individual sense of responsibility and public interest that causes problems.
+Namely, inconsistency in the legal framework and the overlapping of jurisdiction (municipality, city, republic) support parallel structures of power and parallel roles.
+In these circumstances, it is not the quality of legal and planning documentation frameworks, but the reliance on an individual sense of responsibility and public interest that causes problems.
 29

-The extended influence in different domains of the individuals having the supreme political power has been a historical heritage in Serbia from pre-socialist (Prince Milos and Mihailo, King Alexander), socialist (Josip Broz Tito) and post-socialist and transitional times (Slobodan Milosevic and the Prime Minister now).
+The extended influence in the various domains of the individuals who have supreme political power follows the historical heritage in Serbia from pre-socialist (Prince Milos and Mihailo, King Alexander), socialist (Josip Broz Tito) and post-socialist and transitional times (Slobodan Milosevic and the Prime Minister today).
 Disregarding

 28Despite the double rejection for the building permit from the Ministry of Construction, Transportation and Infrastructure, the coastal fortification was finalized during 2016.
-It is difficult to estimate, but, having two residential towers under construction nearby, it is very unlikely that the coastal fortification will be dismantled and removed, or even adjusted to the local technical requirements.
+It is difficult to estimate, but, having two residential towers under construction nearby, it is very unlikely that the coastal fortification will be dismantled and removed, or even adjusted to local technical requirements.

 29Knowing that the Prime Minister and City Mayor are political functions and that they usually are not

-experts in the domain of urban planning and architecture, the influence on the most important decisions comes from either those who advice them or those with economic means and clear and rationally-defined criteria of their interests (Association of architects interview).
+experts in the domain of urban planning and architecture, the influence on the most important decisions comes from either those who advise them or those with economic means and a clear and rationally-defined criteria of their interests (Association of architects interview).

-the importance of institutions resulted in lack of operational and efficient feasibility studies, provisory reports and strategies and corrupted plans and regulations (ref).
-In these new transitional circumstances, authorities address the issue of the economic revival by focusing their capacities and attention on investors and adapting the regulatory framework to serve their needs, 30 while citizens are excluded from the decision making (?).
+the importance of institutions resulted in the lack of operational and efficient feasibility studies, provisory reports and strategies and corrupted plans and regulations (ref).
+In these new transitional circumstances, authorities address the issue of the economic revival by focusing their capacities and attention on investors and adapting the regulatory framework to serve their needs, 30 while citizens are excluded from the decision-making (?).

-While planning has been identified as an implementation tool for investors’ requirements to be effectuated in the transitional discourse [”fast line for investors” as it was explained by an informant], several experts suggest a possibility that ”investor urbanism” may be traced back to socialist period after the constitutional change of 1974 and the introduction of self-managed public enterprises that dominated supply-demand chains at local real estate market.
-Either public (socialism) or private (transition), the instruments to exercise their power might be similar, and the instruments that once served to reinvigorate housing construction and nation state economy in public interest might also become dangerous weapons if used for individual interests and particular purposes.
+While planning has been identified as an implementation tool for investors’ requirements to be effectuated in the transitional discourse [”fast line for investors” as it was explained by an informant], several experts suggest the possibility that ”investor urbanism” may be traced back to the socialist period after the constitutional change of 1974 and the introduction of self-managed public enterprises that dominated supply-demand chains in the local real estate market.
+Whether public (socialism) or private (transition), the instruments to exercise power might be similar, and the instruments that once served to reinvigorate housing construction and nation state economy in the public interest might also become dangerous weapons if used for individual interests and particular purposes.

 Another problematic issue of the cumbersome institutional structure inherited from socialism is the lack of any official procedures to assign a regulation as outdated.
-With strong authoritarianism and hierarchy in urban institutions, it is very often that obsolete and inefficient structures, documents and procedures are replicated, while public interest is usually not good and sufficient excuse for regulation changes.
+With strong authoritarianism and hierarchy in urban institutions, it is very common that obsolete and inefficient structures, documents and procedures are replicated, while the public interest is usually not served and sufficient excuse for regulation changes.

-In this manner, once thriving cultural and civic activities in Savamala (2012-2013) have to date left unregulated and uninstitutionalized (KC Grad), even though politicians often officially use them as examples of good, local practice (ref media).
+In this manner, the once thriving cultural and civic activities in Savamala (2012-2013) have to date been left unregulated and uninstitutionalized (KC Grad), even though politicians often officially use them as examples of good, local practice (ref media).

 Financial

-The distribution of financial networks coincide with the impact of globalization and this new context of transition from the international isolation of Serbia in the 1990s to the integrated position in Europe and in the world after 2000.
+The distribution of financial networks coincides with the impact of globalization and this new context of transition from the international isolation of Serbia in the 1990s to its integrated position in Europe and in the world after 2000.